Martin Luther King Day is observed on the third Monday of January every year in the US.

 The March on Washington for Jobs and Freedom held on August 28, 1963.
-The purpose of the march was to struggle and advocate for the civil rights for African – American.
+The purpose of the march was to struggle and advocate for the civil rights of African–Americans.

-The march was attended by estimated 250,000 people.
+An estimated 250,000 people attended the march.
 This march is one of the largest march for human rights in US history.

 In this march, Martin Luther King Jr. delivered his historic speech “I Have a Dream”.
-In this speech king called to end the racism.
+In this speech, King called to end racism.

 Washington March acted as a catalyst to pass the Civil Rights Act of 1964.

-Martin Luther King made “I Have A Dream Speech” on August 28, 1968, in Washington DC at Lincoln Memorial during civil rights campaign for Jobs and Freedom.
+Martin Luther King made “I Have a Dream Speech” on August 28, 1968, in Washington DC at Lincoln Memorial during the civil rights campaign for Jobs and Freedom.

 During this historical speech from King, about 250,000 people were present at Lincoln Memorial.